Resources for Inclusive Community Involvement

 Representative Studies Rubric (RSR)

-The RSR is a tool to enhance the representation of study populations in clinical research.
+The RSR is a tool developed by the HANC Legacy Project to enhance the representativeness of study populations in clinical research.
 It consists of a twelve-item questionnaire that examines individual studies for their representation of study populations in terms of age, ethnicity, gender, injection drug use, pregnancy, race, and sex assigned at birth.
-The HANC Legacy Project recommends that research teams use the RSR proactively in the development of each study protocol.
+As of December 2023, the HIV research networks supported by HANC are completing the RSR questionnaire in the development of each new study protocol.

 Tuberculosis Resources for Communities